Triiman/TcNo-osu-Cleaner/README.md

   <img alt="main window - Selected files to purge" src="/img/screenshot2.png">
 </p>

-## License: The MIT License (MIT)
+## License: GNU General Public License v3.0
-Copyright for portions of [TcNo-osu-Cleaner](https://github.com/TcNobo/TcNo-osu-Cleaner) are held by [henntix](https://github.com/henntix/), 2016 as part of [osu-cleaner](https://github.com/henntix/osu-cleaner).
-All other copyright for [TcNo-osu-Cleaner](https://github.com/TcNobo/TcNo-osu-Cleaner) are held by [Wesley Pyburn (TechNobo)](https://github.com/TcNobo/)
+Copyright for portions of [TcNo-osu-Cleaner](https://github.com/TcNobo/TcNo-osu-Cleaner) are held by [henntix](https://github.com/henntix/), 2016 as part of [osu-cleaner](https://github.com/henntix/osu-cleaner) and under The MIT License.
+All other copyright for [TcNo-osu-Cleaner](https://github.com/TcNobo/TcNo-osu-Cleaner) are held by [Wesley Pyburn (TechNobo)](https://github.com/TcNobo/) under The GNU General Public License v3.0.

+Additional license information for included NuGet packages and other parts of code can be found in: [HERE](https://github.com/TcNobo/TcNo-osu-Cleaner/blob/master/osu-cleaner/Additional%20Licenses.txt) `Additional Licenses.txt`, and are copied to the build directory, as well as distributed with release versions of this software.

 > Contributors are appreciated.
 If you want to contribute and add something, fork it and send me a pull request.

 > If you find issues or bugs, report them via Issues page.
 Please also report if something has been not deleted but it should be.

 ## Changelog
+* v2.1 (24.04.2021) Added "Missing background" replacer and easy Songs folder moving through Junction Symlinks.
 * v2.0 (26.01.2021) Completely reskinned, updated & improved by [TechNobo](https://tcno.co).
 * v1.0 (06.11.2018) Initial release, written in 2016

 ---

-## Known Issues
-* (Since 1.0) Some storyboard elements are not deleted due to not being used on actual storyboard.
-This cannot be easily fixed due to storyboard elements finding approach.
-This issue could be fixed by implementing *"unused elements cleaner"* which will delete all files except \*osu, audio files and whitelisted elements mentioned above, selected by user
-* (Since 1.0) \*.osb files are not deleted.

 #### Disclaimer
 All trademarks and materials are property of their respective owners and their licensors.<br>